oxidecomputer/oxide.go/README.md

 ### Releasing a new version

 1. Make sure the `VERSION.txt` has the new version you want to release.
+2. Make sure you have run `make all` and pushed any changes.
+The release will fail if running `make all` causes any changes to the generated code.
-2. Run `make tag` this is just an easy command for making a tag formatted correctly with the version.
+3. Run `make tag` this is just an easy command for making a tag formatted correctly with the version.
-3. Push the tag (the result of `make tag` gives instructions for this)
+4. Push the tag (the result of `make tag` gives instructions for this)
-4. Everything else is triggered from the tag push.
+5. Everything else is triggered from the tag push.
 Just make sure all the tests pass on the `main` branch before making and pushing a new tag.